crystal-lang/crystal-book/guides/ci/travis.md

 **Note:** Dockerfile arguments can be used to use the same Dockerfile for latest, nightly or a specific version.

-## Using a database (example using MySQL)
+## Using services

-As you may notice, in the last configuration file we are using `docker` as a `service`.
-Travis CI may start different services as needed.
-For example, we may need [MySQL](https://docs.travis-ci.com/user/database-setup/#mysql).
+Travis CI may start [services](https://docs.travis-ci.com/user/database-setup/) as requested.

+For example, we can start a [MySQL](https://docs.travis-ci.com/user/database-setup/#mysql) database service by adding a `services:` section to our `.travis.yml`:

 ```yaml
 # .travis.yml